 Metabolism Shift: Your metabolism has slowed down as your activity is slacking too.

 What are your experiences with weight as you are inching up in age?
 Do you find it’s easier to keep the weight down.
 Have you lost your appetite?
-I want to hear from you—and learn from you.
+Were you told it’s inevitable you will gain weight when you enter your adult years?

 Speaker, writer, licensed clinical psychotherapist, PhD in addiction psychology, eating disorder professional, hypnotherapist changing the view about compulsive eating one addict at a time.